-- 1 Start the Stimulus Editor and select Get from the Stimulus menu. - 2 Double-click the trace name (at the bottom of the X axis for analog and to the left of the Y axis for digital traces.)
+- 1 Start the Stimulus Editor and select Get from the Stimulus menu. - 2 Double-click the trace name at the bottom of the X axis.
 This opens the Stimulus Attributes dialog box where you can modify the attributes of the stimulus directly and immediately see the effect of the changes.